NMFC Codes & Freight Classification | Smart Shipping Guide

 What is the NMFTA?

-The National Motor Freight Traffic Association (NMFTA) created the Freight Classification Development Council (FCDC), made up of five current NMFTA employees.
-The FCDC's job is to develop and manage guidelines that help all LTL carriers manage these varying products, through a system called the National Motor Freight Classification (NMFC).
-The council frequently updates the NMFC throughout the year - three times - with new updates.
-Shippers should always be understanding why the NMFC changes occur and how to stay on top of the latest classifications.
+The National Motor Freight Traffic Association (NMFTA) regulates the freight classification of individual products, or commodities.
+The NMFTA’s Freight Classification Development Council (FCDC), develops and manages these rules that help all LTL carriers and shippers manage these varying products, through a system called the National Motor Freight Classification (NMFC).
+The council typically updates the NMFC three times throughout the year.
+Shippers should always understand why the NMFC changes occur and how to stay on top of the latest classifications.

 What are NMFC Codes?